 A Conservation Subdivision permits single-family building lots to be divided from a parent tract(s) according to a streamlined subdivision approval process.
 The approval process, coupled with exemption from most zoning and subdivision requirements, is available to owners who voluntarily place conservation easements on their land in favor of an established lands conservancy.
 A land division can be approved as a Conservation Subdivision when the following conditions are met:

-1) An irrevocable conservation easement held by a conservation organization (as authorized in U.SC.
-170(h); 2055(a) and NC.G.S 124-34 et seq.) is placed upon the tract(s) to be subdivided, and documentation of the conservation easement, including a boundary description of the area subject to the conservation easement is submitted with the subdivision application.
+- An irrevocable conservation easement held by a conservation organization is placed upon the tract(s) to be subdivided, and documentation of the conservation easement, including a boundary description of the area subject to the conservation easement, is submitted with the subdivision application.

-3) Treatment of floodplain(s) and required water quality buffers, as described in the conservation easement(s), conform to the minimum standards of the Huntersville Zoning and Subdivision ordinances.
+- Treatment of floodplain(s) and required water quality buffers, as described in the conservation easement(s), conform to the minimum standards of the Huntersville Zoning and Subdivision Ordinances.

-9) Where the parent tract(s) abuts or includes a segment of a thoroughfare that is shown on the adopted thoroughfare plan and for which an engineered alignment has been selected, any right of way reservation required by the subdivision regulations shall be made, either by the filing of a deed or the filing of a plat map.
+- Where the parent tract(s) abuts or includes a segment of a thoroughfare that is shown on the adopted Comprehensive Transportation Plan and for which an engineered alignment has been selected, any right of way reservation required by the subdivision regulations shall be made, either by the filing of a deed or the filing of a plat map.

-10) Documentation of the above, including a copy of the recorded conservation easement with metes and bounds description, shall be provided with the subdivision application and shall entitle the subdivider to choose to divide the property by deed, as a metes and bounds subdivision, or by final plat approval and recordation according to the requirements of subdivision ordinance Section 6.520 for a minor subdivision.
+- Documentation of the above, including a copy of the recorded conservation easement with metes and bounds description, shall be provided with the subdivision application and shall entitle the subdivider to choose to divide the property by deed, as a metes and bounds subdivision, or by final plat approval and recordation according to the requirements of Subdivision Ordinance Section 6.520 for a minor subdivision.

 11) A Conservation Subdivision and the lots and homes built therein are exempt from the following ordinance provisions: